RK-47 Capsule Installation Instructions

 If you've lost the tiny screw, any M1.6 metric machine screw will suffice; use wire cutters to clip the threads to a length of approximately 2mm.
 If the screw won't go into the backplate far enough to hold the blue wire's eyelet firmly against the backplate, back the screw out to trim off some of its length, then re-install.
 Do not overtighten this screw or its head will break off.

-The older RK-47 capsules (with white nylon clamping rings) had only 2 holes tapped in the backplate.
-For these capsules, the blue termination wire must be attached to one of the two mounting screws, as pictured at right.
+The blue termination wire must be attached to one of the two mounting screws, as pictured at right.

 Check capsule alignment